This is our review of SWISS Air Lines Business Class on the Airbus A330-300, between Zurich and Chicago.

 The magazine pocket also had a hanger in it with the seat number on it which makes it easier for the crew to return your suit jacket at the end of the flight.

 This is the end of Part 1.
-Part 2, which looks mainly at the food and drink on offer, has also been published today and you can read it here.
+Part 2 of our SWISS A330 business class review, which looks mainly at the food and drink on offer, is here.